ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Image Worship

-We are entering a modern new-age of self-centred image worship, an individual form of our forefathers' idol worship.So now, we have an abstract image of ourselves, which we try to believe in and then celebrate socially.
+We are entering a modern new-age of self-centred image worship, an individual form of our forefathers' idol worship.We have an abstract image of ourselves, which we try to believe in and then celebrate socially.
 And it's basically the same situation early man was in – it doesn't matter so much if it's the actual truth, as long as it's socially confirmed and emotionally gratifying.

 There are a fascinating variety of psychological conditions which this generates; and we could spend centuries analysing all the curiosities.

-But the central energy and confusion – the desperate search for identity and purpose – is still coming from the age-old question of "Who am I?".
+But the central energy and confusion – the search for identity and purpose – is still coming from the age-old question of "Who am I?".

 And all the time we're ignoring part of our essential nature – reality as experienced panarally.